 Songs, games, lesson ideas and articles.

-Let us share our experiences, ideas and thoughts on music education.
-If you have material you would like to submit to share with other music educators please contact us using the information box below.
-Members have access to current and past Orff Beat magazines, as well as extra resources.
+Let us share our experiences, ideas, and thoughts on performing arts education.
+If you have material you would like to share in our ideas section, please contact us using the information box below.

 Inspired by workshops, our everyday teaching experience and working together with other music educators.